rendicahya/sinta2-scraper-OBSOLETE/README.md

 The output is a list of dictionaries with the same structure given by the `author()` function.

 - ### `dept_authors()`
 Retrieves a list of authors associated with a department.
 Department ID and affiliation ID must be specified.
 The output structure is different from that given by the previous function.
-This function retrieves only the ID's and names of each author.
+This function retrieves only the ID and name of each author.
 For example:
 ```
 dept_id = '55001'
 affil_id = '417'